Header Logo

 Michael

-May 21, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+July 2, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-This week's links sit squarely at the intersection of tools getting smarter while we all try to figure out what that actua...
+Something a little different this week.
+I'm taking the month of July off from the newsletter, so instead of five fresh lin...

-May 14, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+June 25, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-We're heading into the home stretch of the Claude Workflows for Architects course, and the students are developing some re...
+Most of this week's links cover the same idea from different angles: AI is less about replacing the work and more about c...

-May 7, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
+June 18, 2026 This weekly email is my curated selection of interesting and useful topics related to BIM, design, and technology.
 I aim to provide you with some good information and a few laughs along the way.
 So, what did I find interesting this week?
 Read down to find out!
-Yesterday I was a guest on BIM Pure Live for a deep dive into using Claude Code for Revit plugin development.
-If you've eve...
+The theme this week is where the value resides once the tools get easy.
+AI can now read your journal files, stand up a Re...

 Thursday Top 5